KaminoSec/secnotes/_ctfs/hack_the_box_windows/devel.md

 ```

-Based on the system information and user privileges there are three different privilege escalation paths.
+Based on the system information and user privileges there are two different privilege escalation paths.

 ## Path 1: JuicyPotato